 How to pay

-Annual prepayment discount: Most municipalities offer 10% discount if the full year is paid in January or February.
+Annual prepayment discount: Most municipalities offer 10% discount if the full year is paid in the first quarter.
 For a $2,650 IUSI obligation, that’s $265 saved — well worth the prepayment.

 Online payment options: